Improving Communication Skills in Your Work and Personal Relationships

 Quick stress relief for effective communication

 Recognize when you're becoming stressed.
 Your body will let you know if you’re stressed as you communicate.
-Are your muscles or your stomach tight and/or sore?
+Are your muscles or your stomach tight?
 Are your hands clenched?
 Is your breath shallow?
 Are you "forgetting" to breathe?

 Take a moment to calm down before deciding to continue a conversation or postpone it.

-Bring your senses to the rescue and quickly manage stress by taking a few deep breaths, clenching and relaxing muscles, or recalling a soothing, sensory-rich image, for example.
-The best way to rapidly and reliably relieve stress is through the senses: sight, sound, touch, taste, and smell.
-But each person responds differently to sensory input, so you need to find things that are soothing to you.
+Bring your senses to the rescue.
+The best way to rapidly and reliably relieve stress is through the senses: sight, sound, touch, taste, movement, or smell.
+For example, you could pop a peppermint in your mouth, squeeze something in your pocket, take a few deep breaths, clench and relax your muscles, or simply recall a soothing, sensory-rich image.
+Each person responds differently to sensory input, so you need to find things that are soothing to you.